Olamihaelov/Final-Course-Assignments---Oly/1 - questions/questions.md

 ### 8 - Describe the 3 main steps of a RAG pipeline in the correct order.
 Be clear about what happens at ingestion time (when you load documents) vs query time (when a user asks a question).

-## Answer:_____
+## Answer:

-At ingestion time, you split the documents into chunks, turn those chunks into embeddings, and store them in a vector database.
-At query time, you embed the question, find the closest chunks, and let the model answer using those chunks as context.
+At ingestion time, you split the documents into chunks, turn those chunks into embeddings, and store them in a vector database

+At query time, you embed the question, find the closest chunks, and let the model answer using those chunks as context

 ----